sadanandv/CS5001EvolutionaryComputing/README.md

 13. 23120023_AF:

-## Optimization Algorithms
+### Optimization Techniques
+In order to implement all the techniques, a similar structure was followed based on the technique's nature.
+A simple Neural Network was implemented to perform classification of the MNIST dataset from the `Sklearn` Library.

 0. Gradient Descent
 1. Genetic Algorithm
 2. Genetic Culture Algorithm
-3. Ant Colony Optimization
+3. Ant Colony Optimization(For Hyperparameter Tuning)
 4. Particle Storm Optimization
 5. Grey Wolf Optimization